tc39/proposal-uniform-interchange-date-parsing/README.md

 Behavior can be explored at https://output.jsbin.com/sujuduraci#test-cases , but here is a summary:
 * Chrome, Edge, and Safari accept signed years with the wrong digit count (e.g., "+2018-06-29" and "+0002018-06-29").
 * Chrome, Edge, and Safari accept unsigned years with more than four digits (e.g., "123456-10-12").
-* Chrome and Edge interpret out-of-bounds dates up to 31 (e.g., "2018-02-30") as specifying a date in the following month.
+* Chrome and Edge interpret out-of-bounds days up to 31 (e.g., "2018-02-30") as specifying a date in the following month.
 * Chrome accepts lowercase time designators and/or time zone offsets (e.g., "2018-06-29t15:00z").
 * Edge accepts nonzero minutes and/or seconds when the hour is 24 (e.g., "2018-06-28T24:01:01Z").
-* Safari accepts a seconds value of 60 (e.g., "2015-06-30T23:59:60Z").
+* Safari accepts a seconds value of 60 (e.g., "2015-06-30T23:59:60Z"), iterpreted as end-of-minute.
 * Chrome and Edge accept "Z" offsets in the absense of a time component.
-Edge further accepts other letters (e.g., "2018-06-29E").
+Edge further accepts other letters (e.g., "2018-06-29E"), interpreted as [military time zones](https://en.wikipedia.org/wiki/List_of_military_time_zones).
 * Edge accepts hh:mm time zone offsets in the absense of a time component (e.g., "2018-06-29-04:00").
 * Edge accepts hours-only time zone offsets, but only with a fully-specified date component (e.g., "2018-06-29T11:00-04").
 * Edge and Safari accept out-of-bounds time zone offsets (e.g., "2018-06-28T15:00-24:00").